lambdaworks/scurl-detector/README.md

 # Scala URL Detector

 Scala library that detects and extracts URLs from text.
-It is created to overcome some of the known issues of LinkedIn Engineering team's open-sourced on the following [repo](https://github.com/linkedin/URL-Detector).
+It is created based on forked library of LinkedIn Engineering team's open-sourced on the following [repo](https://github.com/URL-Detector/URL-Detector).

 ### How to use